-The distributed ledger technology, which can eliminate the third party in a transaction, has been developing rapidly in recent years, especially in the private cryptocurrency sector with strong implications for the monetary policy and payment system.
-In this paper, I examine the potential welfare effect of currency substitution between the fiat currency and private cryptocurrency when both of them can be used as a medium of exchange.
-A simple dynamic general equilibrium model is developed.
-The model in this paper captures the novel features of a currently operating private cryptocurrency payment processor and uses the relevant data of bitcoin.
-It is found that a private cryptocurrency with a high rate of return with a stable exchange rate not only can compete with legal fiat currency but also has the potential of crowding it out, in which the effectiveness of the monetary policy of a central bank is severely affected.
-Results also suggest that more R&D is necessary to improve the currently operating blockchain network and online cryptocurrency exchange market to increase the welfare of users.
+The distributed ledger technology, which can eliminate the third party in a transaction, has been developing rapidly in recent years, especially in the private cryptocurrency sector, with strong implications for monetary policy and payment system.
+This paper examines the potential welfare effect of currency substitution between flat currency and private cryptocurrency when both can be used as a medium of exchange.
+A dynamic general equilibrium model is developed, which captures novel features of a currently operating private cryptocurrency payment processor and uses the relevant data of bitcoin.
+The findings indicate that a private cryptocurrency with high rate of return and low stable exchange rate not only can compete with legal flat currency but also has the potential of crowding it out.
+This significantly impacts the effectiveness of monetary policy.
+Changes in price have a small positive effect on consumer's welfare while the effect of the exchange rate is significant and mixed.
+The results also suggest that more R&D is necessary to improve the currently operating blockchain network and online cryptocurrency exchange market to increase users' welfare.

-Keywords: Monetary Policy, Payment System, Money, Cryptocurrency, Technology JEL Classification: E4, E5, G2, L8, O3
+Keywords: Monetary policy, Welfare, Currency substitution, Cryptocurrency, Payment system, Technology and innovations

+JEL Classification: E4, E5, G2, O3